G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.Net/G1ANT.Addon.Net/Commands/As400OpenCommand.md

 ## Description

-This command opens a terminal connection to work with IBM AS/400 server.
+This command opens a terminal connection to work with the IBM AS/400 server.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |